 There are two main reasons they don’t like the UFB model.

 First, from their point of view, separation does too good a job of promoting competition.
 RSPs fail to compete on anything other than price.
 They discount broadband to the point where, as Vodafone CEO Jason Paris says; “They compete away all the margins”.

 A consumer might pay $80 to $100 or so each month for a fibre broadband account.
 Roughly half of that goes to the wholesale fibre company.
 RSPs have overheads and costs.
 The margin is often less than 10 percent of the monthly fee.
 It can be lower, some only make five percent.

 They get that money 12 times a year.
-Yet UFB is not as lucrative as the old ways of selling telecommunications.
+Yet regulated UFB is not as lucrative as the old ways of selling telecommunications.

-This explains why Spark and Vodafone are so keen on fixed wireless broadband.
+This explains why Spark and Vodafone are keen on fixed wireless broadband.
 It’s an inferior product, but they get to keep a larger slice of the cake.